 The Land Use Bylaw sets out the type of housing development that can be built on a property, as well as the number of units, parking required, and other requirements such as building design.
 All these elements can limit or incentivize the development of a property for housing.

-The Land Use Bylaw is one of the remaining policy documents of the Housing Policy Improvement initiative in the action plan that is being looked at for improvements to enable and encourage housing growth in our community.
+The Land Use Bylaw is one of the final policy documents of the Housing Policy Improvement initiative in the action plan that was reviewed for improvements to enable and encourage housing growth in our community.

 These amendments were originally drafted based on feedback from builders, developers, and the local real estate community, and also takes into account best practices and feedback from Administration on implementing the Land Use Bylaw since its adoption by Council in 2022.